mauberti-bc/sims-docs/index.md

 ### Collaboratively manage biodiversity data

 The Species Inventory Management System is a web application for managing fish and wildlife data in British Columbia.
-It is designed to make it easy to organize and share information about ecological surveys, species observations, and individual animals with team members from multiple agencies, including First Nations, industry, and consultancies.
+It is designed to make it easy to organize and share information about ecological surveys, species observations, and individual animals with team members from multiple agencies.

 {: .note }

-> Some features described on this site are being developed and not yet available.
+> 🚧 The Species Inventory Management System is under construction!
+Not all features have been released.
+We welcome requests for new features.

 ### Usage